Nature news: DECEMBER is a RUTTING SEASON FOR DEERS

 Education

-As the purpose of this project is to protect the beach using public support and making local communities as stakeholders, we propose to conduct regular shore walks for local schools and colleges.
-We plan to target 1000 participants during the project period.
-Interested schools and colleges may contact us to register for Free Marine Walks
+As the purpose of this project was to protect the beach using public support and making local communities stakeholders, we proposed conducting regular shore walks for local schools and colleges.
+We conducted Shore Walks for 1653 participants including the virtual shore walks during the project period.

 Free Shore Walks For Educational Institutions